-Introducing the features and useful functions you should know when considering using Alibaba Cloud ApsaraDB for PolarDB
+Introducing features and useful functions you should know when considering using Alibaba Cloud ApsaraDB for POLARDB

 I'm Teraoka, an infrastructure engineer.

-This time I'd like to talk about a certain service on Alibaba Cloud.
+Today I'll be talking about a particular service on Alibaba Cloud.

 Alibaba Cloud launches new services in Japan, including cloud database "ApsaraDB for PolarDB"